Vaginderpal/Module_3_ETH_intermediate/README.md

 The command npx hardhat run scripts/deploy.js --network localhost is used to execute a deployment script in the Hardhat development environment

+## Functions

+- `balances`: A public mapping that maps addresses to their respective token balances.

+- `owner`: An address variable that stores the address of the owner of the contract.

+- `onlyOwner()`: A custom modifier to ensure that only the owner can execute certain functions.

+- `constructor(string memory _name, string memory _symbol)`: The constructor function that initializes the contract with the provided token name and symbol.
+It also sets the contract creator as the owner.

+- `function mint(address _address, uint256 _value) public onlyOwner`: Allows the owner to mint new tokens and assign them to a specific address.

+- `function burn(address _address, uint256 _value) public`: Allows any address to burn (destroy) a specific number of their own tokens.

+- `function transfer(address _to, uint256 _value) public`: Allows any address to transfer tokens to another address.

+- `function getBalance(address _address) public view returns (uint256)`: Allows anyone to query the balance of a specific address.

+- `function changeOwner(address _newOwner) public onlyOwner`: Allows the current owner of the contract to transfer ownership to a new address.

 ## Requirements
 1. Token Contract: Implement a token contract in Solidity.